Business Loan Protection Insurance 2026 Guide

 How Much Cover Does Your Business Need?

-The level of cover required should correlate to the outstanding loan balance and is known as the sum assured.
-The lump sum that will be received to pay off creditors should the owner or business partner die will be represented in the monthly or annual premium paid throughout the fixed term policy.
+The lump sum to be paid to creditors in the event the owner or business partner dies will be reflected in the monthly or annual premium paid throughout the fixed-term policy.

 How Much Will A Business Loan Protection Policy Cost?